joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-02-07-random-tower-game.md

 to find $T(x \rightarrow y).$ We can do this by superposition, e.g.

-- first inject an amount of current to the graph when node $x$ is held to zero voltage, all nodes $y$ will realize some voltage $v(y)$ relative to $x$
+- first inject some amount of current into the graph while node $x$ is held to zero voltage, all nodes $z$ will realize some voltage $v(z)$ relative to $x$
-- next, set up the same scenario at $y$, i.e., hold node $y$ to zero voltage and collect current from it, then reverse all currents (so that we're collecting at node $y$)
+- next, set up the same scenario at $y$, i.e., hold node $y$ to zero voltage and collect current from it, then reverse all currents (so that we're injecting at node $y$)
-- overlay the two grids so that current flows only from node $x$ to node $y.$
+- overlay the two grids so that current flows only from node $x$ to node $y.$ All the other current flows cancel.

 But how much current should we inject?
 Rearranging the harmonic relation connecting neighboring voltages, we get